tancredi/flickblaster-game/README.md

 The coffeescript source of the app is all contained in `src/` The directory structure is layed out as follow:

-* core - *The web-app framework core (Template rendering, routing, UI) is contained in*
+* core - *The web-app framework core (Template rendering, routing, UI, ...) is contained in*
 * views - *All view controllers.
 GameView contains part of the base game mechanics*
-* engine - *The game engine core is contained in this directory.
-World, viewport, entities, etc...*
+* engine - *The game engine core (World, Viewport, Entity, ...) is contained in this directory.*
 * behaviours - *The bahaviours of all game entities that determine the game logic*
 * ui - *UI elements and modules*
 * helpers - *Shared utilities*